Watson-Personal-Assistant/developer/_content/skill/build-skill.md

 Complete these steps:

 #### Step 1: Clone the hello world skill
-1. Copy the hello world [skill boilerplate](https://github.com/Watson-Personal-Assistant/SkillBoilerplate) to your local system.
+1. Clone, fork or download the zip from [skill boilerplate](https://github.com/Watson-Personal-Assistant/SkillBoilerplate) to your local system.
-    1. Click Fork to take a copy of the repository.
-    2. Click Clone or download.
-Copy the git url.
-    3. Open a command-line terminal and enter<br>`git clone git_url`
 2. Install the node dependencies for the skill.
     1. Enter `cd SkillBoilerplate`.
     2. Enter `npm install`.